Sainyam

 Sainyam is a 1994 Malayalam-language epic war action film written by S. N. Swamy and directed by Joshiy.
 Starring Mammootty, Mukesh, Priya Raman, Mohini, Vikram, Dileep, and Sukumaran in main roles.
 The film score and soundtrack were composed by S. P. Venkatesh.

 Plot

 The story is about the life of an Indian Air Force officer Group Captain, Eashwar, who engages himself in a project called "Red Alert," which involves the renovation of condemned aircraft.
-He is 35, unmarried, and interested in the Research Wing of the Indian Air Force.
+He is 35, unmarried, and interested in the research wing of the air force.
 Eshwar is assisted by Wing Commander Zakir.

 As a cover, the research is being conducted at an Indian Air Force Academy.
 The cadets Jiji, Thomas a.k.a.
-'Kokku' Thoma, and more especially Shradha Kaul provide comic relief.
+'Kokku' Thoma, and especially Shradha Kaul, provide comic relief.

-Meanwhile, there are terrorists/anti-nationals trying to steal the project's secrets.
+Meanwhile, terrorists/anti-nationals are trying to steal the project's secrets.

-The movie ends with a note stating " A tribute to the Indian Air Force".